GTE Logo

 Advance Placement Recognition (AP5)

 AP exams are taken each May.
-Many of the students who received a score of 5 (Distinguished) on at least one AP exam were recognized at the Board of Education Meeting on November 2023 and January 2024.
+Many of the students who received a score of 5 (Distinguished) on at least one AP exam were recognized at the Board of Education Meeting on September and October 2024.

 We were honored to be able to celebrate their hard work. dedication, and persistence while taking rigorous college level courses.
 Students received a special "AP5" pin to commemorate this accomplishment.